LukeSmithxyz/based.cooking/src/pasta-al-pesto.md

 ## Directions

-1. Peel the garlic.
-2. Preferably using a stone or wooden mortar and pestle, grind the garlic together with the basil leaves, the nuts, and a generous pinch of coarse salt.
+1. Preferably using a stone or wooden mortar and pestle, grind the garlic together with the basil leaves, the nuts, and a generous pinch of coarse salt.
    1. Note: the salt crystals help with mincing.
    2. A food processor also works, but it is not necessarily as much fun.
-3. Add the grated cheese.
+2. Add the grated cheese.
-4. Add olive oil until getting a creamy consistence.
+3. Add olive oil until getting a creamy consistence.
 Set aside.
-5. Slice the potato fairly thin.
+4. Slice the potato fairly thin.
-6. Add the sliced potato to a pot of cold water (3 to four liters should do), and bring to a rolling boil.
+5. Add the sliced potato to a pot of cold water (3 to four liters should do), and bring to a rolling boil.
    1. Note: the starch from the potato gives the dish a smooth, creamy texture.
-7. Add a tablespoon of coarse salt to the boiling water.
+6. Add a tablespoon of coarse salt to the boiling water.
-8. Add the pasta.
+7. Add the pasta.
 If you use fresh Trofie, be ready to drain the pasta in a colander as soon as it raises to the surface (3 to five minutes).
 If you are using dry pasta, cook until "al dente" before draining.
    In any case, keep about half a glass (1-2 decilitres) of the water in the pot.
-9. Return the pasta from the colander to the pot, and mix with the pesto sauce.
+8. Return the pasta from the colander to the pot, and mix with the pesto sauce.
-11. Serve immediately.
+9. Serve immediately.

 ## Contribution